Carreau/phd-dissertation/parts/part3.rst

 ..
 Oocytes
 .. *******

+:cite:`Lenart 2014 ?? starfish (read  it first)`

 .. figure:: /figs/actin-cloud.png
-    :with: 80%

-    The "actin cloud"
+    :width: 40%

+    The "actin cloud" from which polymerize actin filament branched by Arp2/3 and capped by CP — Congratulatin for your HDR –